SaddySamoyed/cse-545_ML-notes/hw/hw5.md

 ## 1.2 Gaussian Mixtures

-现在让我们使用高斯混合模型（Gaussian Mixtures，带完整协方差矩阵）来重复前面的图像压缩任务，这次将聚类数设置为 $K = 5$，
+Now we use GMM to repeat the clustering task, setting $K = 5$.

 ### (d) implement the EM algorithm for GMM